Indiana University-Bloomington logo

 School of Optometry

-Founded in 1951, it offers a Doctor of Optometry (OD) program and operates community eye care clinics, also housing the Borish Center for Ophthalmic Research.
+Founded in 1951, it offers the Doctor of Optometry (OD) program and operates community eye care clinics, also housing the Borish Center for Ophthalmic Research.

 🏛️